-- Routine—children perform best when they have a regular schedule and know what to expect
+- Routine—children perform best when they have a regular schedule and know what to expect.

-- Play—children grow and explore through play, and every center should build playtime into the schedule
+- Play—children grow and explore through play, and every preschool should build playtime into the schedule.

-- Regular meals and snacks—preschool days require lots of energy, and children need to fuel their bodies appropriately
+- Regular meals and snacks—preschool days require lots of energy, and children need to fuel their bodies appropriately.

-- Down time —adults often wish nap time was still a part of their daily schedule, and for good reason: nap time (or down time) helps children recharge so their brains can absorb what they've learned
+- Downtime—adults often wish nap time was still a part of their daily schedule, and for good reason: nap time (or downtime) helps children recharge so their brains can absorb what they've learned.

 Use flexibility to your advantage